 This is real

 No house of worship is perfect or healthy.
-A sacred space doesn't always mean it is a safe space.
+A sacred space doesn't always mean it's a safe space.

 There are professionals who can help you.